 After taking a few pictures of the apple with the Pest side of Budapest in the background, which you can see here, I finally started eating it and enjoying the sunshine that had peaked out of the blanket-like fog.
 The temperature was at about freezing (in Celsius) so my hands were turning into blocks of ice while I ate it but I didn’t mind.
 The rays of the sun and countless passersby (read: enormous waves of tourists) helped keep my mind off of the cold and allowed me to enjoy the whole experience.
 And since so many people were passing by my bench, I didn’t think it was strange when I heard a tiny clinking sound and felt someone (or something) plop down next to me on the bench, I finished chewing a bite of the apple (which I was just about to get up and go throw it away) and swiveled my head over to the right – in the direction of the movement.
 My eyes widened and I choked back a laugh at the sight of a large crow sitting on the top of the bench pointedly staring at the juicy remains of the apple in my hand.

-I panicked and repeated the phrase, “Oh, my gosh,” over and over again and glancing all around me before quickly decided to throw the apple towards the rocks near the river.
+I panicked and repeated the phrase, “Oh, my gosh,” over and over again and glancing all around me before quickly deciding to throw the apple towards the rocks near the river.
 The crow took off like a shot and dove down to get the apple and flew it up to the tall, thin lamp post near the bench.
 It happily munched on the remains of the apple and then went on its merry way.
 I believe that crow (and all the other birds flying around or near the river) was desperately hungry for any kind of morsel of food as it didn’t look like anyone in the area made a habit of feeding them.

 |How breathtaking is this view, though?|